digicatapult/veritable-poc/README.md

 ---

-## Fly2Plan Three Agent SSI Demo: License
+## Veritable Three Agent SSI Demo: License

 When it comes to the topic of license, please refer the `LICENSE` file placed in this project here, for all the related info.